proudhAteR/Schedule_Maker/README.md

 # Schedule_Maker

-Schedule_Maker is a Python-based application that helps extract and organize course or event schedules from PDF or image files using OCR (Optical Character Recognition).
-The tool processes timetable documents and converts them into structured, human-readable descriptions.
+Schedule_Maker is a Python-based application that helps create events using google calendar from the terminal.
+These events are defined as classes but the code can easily be changed to fit the user needs.

 ## 📌 Features

-- Supports extraction from scanned PDFs and images.
+- Create single events rapidly using the CLI
-- Uses OCR to identify and parse tabular schedule content.
+- Create schedules

 ## ⚙️ How It Works

-1. The user provides a PDF or image file containing a class or event schedule.
+1. The user enter a phrase like [Course Name] in [Location] from [Start Time] to [End Time] every [Day] by [Teacher]
-2. The app uses OCR (like PaddleOCR or Tesseract) to detect text within the file.
+   Example: Math in Room 101 from 10:00 to 11:00 every Monday by Mr. Smith
-3. A parser extracts schedule information based on positional and confidence data.
+2. The event is created using the Google Calendar API (do not forget to contact me for the credentials.)

 ## 🧰 Prerequisites